HubTou/PyLists4C/DOC.md

 ```

 ### listDelSlice(n, m)
-Removes the elements at the specified slice
+Removes the elements at the specified [slices](https://docs.python.org/3/library/stdtypes.html#typesseq)
 ```C
 extern void listDelSlice(LIST** ppList, long n, long m);
 ```
-* As always with slices the lower bound *n* is included and the upper one *m* is excluded
+* As always with Python's [slices](https://docs.python.org/3/library/stdtypes.html#typesseq) the lower bound *n* is included and the upper one *m* is excluded

 Example use:
 ```C